 Listening to podcasts in Spanish and watching Spanish-language TV shows or movies are another way to bring more authentic, informal Spanish into your life.

 There are a million ways to learn a language, and the more you’re aware of, the more likely you’ll find some that work for you.
-In this section, we’ll go over some popular, effective techniques you can use to take your Spanish to the next level.
+In this section, we’ll go over some popular, effective techniques you can use to learn Spanish by yourself and take it to the next level.

-There are podcasts on just about everything these days, and the Spanish language is no exception.
+Podcasts are a great way to learn Spanish because they are essentially bitesized language lessons.
 Podcasts offer several advantages as a study medium: they’re portable, convenient, often free, and can be great for improving listening skills.
 They also help take the pressure off of the language learning process with quick, fun, and engaging Spanish practice sessions.

 For added value, many podcasts for learning Spanish include transcripts for their episodes.
 This makes it possible to engage with audio that pushes your listening abilities while having a reference to keep you on track.

 We’ve compiled a list of some great podcasts to learn Spanish.
 Advanced learners can also use Spanish-language podcasts to interact with authentic material in other subjects they’re interested in.
 Spanishpod101 is one of our favorite podcasts for learning Spanish because it uses actual conversations to help you study Spanish.
 Also, ivoox is a particularly good app for learners looking to get exposure to interesting content in Spanish.